EDUCATION

 SELECT MANUSCRIPTS AND PUBLICATIONS

 T. Tsang, [~50 others including K.M.
 Ballare], L. Ponisio, and T.C.
 Bonebrake.
-(In review) Land-use change reduces alpha and beta diversity of bees.
+(Accepted) Land-use change reduces alpha and beta diversity of bees.
 Global Change Biology.

 K.M.
 Ballare, A. Worth, D. Ruiz-Ramos, E. Beraut, C. Fairbairn*, H. Nava*, R.K.
 Wayne, B. Shapiro, G. Short, and R.S.
 Meyer.
 (2024) Environmental DNA reveals invasive crayfish microbial associates and ecosystem-wide biodiversity before and after eradication.
 Environmental DNA (6), e445